scojac-github/snowfakery-playground/README.md

 `$ git init`
 `$ cci project init`

-# Connect to an org
+# Connect to an Org

 Connect to a custom domain using `--login-url`